 Lucienne Peiry is an art historian, specialist of Art Brut, curator of exhibitions in Europe and Japan, especially “Intextricabilia, enchevêtrements magiques” at la Maison rouge, Paris, 2017, and “Ecrits d’Art Brut”, at the Tinguely Museum, in Basel, in 2021.
 From 2001 to 2011, she was the Director of the Collection de l'Art Brut in Lausanne.
 Lecturer at the EPFL (Swiss Federal Institute of Technology) since 2015, she has written extensively on Art Brut, particularly L'Art Brut (translated into English, German and Chinese), and in 2020 Écrits d’Art Brut: Graphomanes extravagants.
 Lucienne Peiry also hosts a website called Notes d'Art Brut.

 Camille Robcis is Associate Professor of History and French at Columbia University.
 In 2020-2021, she is also a Heyman Center Fellow.
 Her second book, Disalienation: Politics, Philosophy, and Radical Psychiatry in Postwar France, is forthcoming in 2021 with the University of Chicago Press.

-This event is organized by Columbia Maison Française and co-sponsored by the Society of Fellows and Heyman Center for the Humanities, and Department of History.
+This event is organized by the Columbia Maison Française and the Society of Fellows and Heyman Center for the Humanities.